 MOSCOT is a New York City Institution renowned worldwide for its iconic eyewear — The MOSCOT Originals and MOSCOT Spirit Collections.
-MOSCOT infuses its unmistakably refined, downtown aesthetic with nearly 100 years of eyewear expertise and unparalleled craftsmanship to create its timeless eyewear.
+MOSCOT infuses its unmistakably refined, downtown aesthetic with over 100 years of eyewear expertise and unparalleled craftsmanship to create its timeless eyewear.
 While now recognized as a global fashion brand, MOSCOT remains, at heart, a neighborhood optical shop.Read More

 The MOSCOT optical roots were first planted in America by Great Grandfather and family patriarch, Hyman Moscot, who arrived from Eastern Europe via Ellis Island in 1899.
 Hyman began selling ready-made eyeglasses from a pushcart on Orchard Street on Manhattan’s famed Lower East Side.

 By 1915, having amassed a following of loyal customers, Hyman opened the family's retail shop, MOSCOT's, at 94 Rivington Street, and the rest, as they say, is history!

 In 1925, Hyman's son, Sol, at the tender age of only 15, joined the family business, and helped take over the reigns.

 By 1936, MOSCOT was settled at 118 Orchard Street, on the corner of Delancey Street, which would be its home for the next eight decades.